Gut-Behrami Sweeps To Giant Slalom Victory At Kronplatz - UrduPoint

 She also placed second and fifth in the previous two downhills on the same Olympia delle Tofane piste in Cortina.

+"It's unbelievable, it's crazy.
+To do something like that is unbelievable and I think it has been a few interesting days," said Gut-Behrami after her fifth win of the season.

-Those results mean Gut-Behrami has taken advantage of American skiing icon Shiffrin crashing out of Friday's downhill in Cortina and missing the rest of this Italian swing of the World Cup season.
+Her results in Italy mean Gut-Behrami took advantage of American skiing icon Shiffrin crashing out of Friday's downhill in Cortina and missing the rest of this Italian swing of the World Cup season.

-She now trails Shiffrin, who was one of a number of skiers to be injured in Cortina, by just 95 points.
+She now trails Shiffrin, who was one of a number of skiers to be injured in Cortina, by just 95 points ahead of another giant slalom and slalom in Soldeu in Andorra on February 10 and 11.

+Competitors have a decent break due to high temperatures causing races at Garmisch-Partenkirchen in Germany, which were supposed to be held this coming weekend, to be cancelled.

+"I'm happy with skiing but right now but I don't have a clear enough mind to understand what's going on.
+I'm happy and tired," added Gut-Behrami.

 Recent Stories